 Caused by the Pedestrian:

-• ignoring a traffic signal, or being distracted and mistakenly entering a crosswalk or intersection
+- Ignoring a traffic signal, or being distracted and mistakenly entering a crosswalk or intersection.

-• tripping on uneven or cracked sidewalks
+- Tripping on uneven or cracked sidewalks.

-• the pedestrian is under the influence of alcohol or drugs
+- The pedestrian is under the influence of alcohol or drugs.

 Caused by the Driver:

-• Inattentiveness due to texting, GPS, individuals in the car, etc.
+- Inattentiveness due to texting, GPS, individuals in the car, etc.

-• driver fails to comply with traffic signals
+- Driver fails to comply with traffic signals.

-• driver doesn’t stop at the cross-walk
+- Driver doesn’t stop at the cross-walk.

-• driver is under the influence of alcohol or drugs
+- Driver is under the influence of alcohol or drugs.

-• driver is operating the vehicle at high speeds
+- Driver is operating the vehicle at high speeds.

-Time and place also plays a significant factor in pedestrian accidents with most incidents occurring between 6 PM and midnight.
 A study on pedestrian injuries published in the National Library of Medicine, Irvine found that 40% of pedestrians injured were intoxicated at the time of the accident.

-In addition, two-thirds of pedestrian accidents occur in urban areas, and three-fourths of those accidents happen in non-intersections.
+Two-thirds of pedestrian accidents occur in urban areas, and three-fourths of those accidents happen in non-intersections.
 Rural areas increase the likelihood of dying from internal injuries after being hit by a car, due to the length of time it takes to get the accident victim to a hospital.

 What to Do if You’re a Pedestrian Hit by a Car